Falsely Claiming UI Benefits: Is It Unemployment Insurance Fraud?

 Whether you commit UI fraud unknowingly or intentionally, you need to pay back all the benefits that you have collected.
 The payment may also include a penalty that could go up to 50% of that sum.
 In most cases, it may also include getting disqualified from receiving future benefits.
 In severe cases where the amount withdrawn is too high, the person may also face fines or look at prison time.
 However, the policies that oversee unemployment insurance fraud vary from state to state.

 If you have committed unemployment insurance fraud by mistake, it’s best to notify the department of labor and offer to repay the amount collected.
 UI fraud hardly ever goes unnoticed.
 You will definitely have to repay the amount that you have overdrawn, you might also have to pay a small fine.
-But it’s most likely to not be more severe that than.
+But it’s may not turn out to be more severe that that.